Seven (South Korean singer): Voice

 Seven's vocal range can be classified in the tenor range.
 His voice can be described as smooth, mellow, and sometimes mildly abrasive (see vocal belting) when songs, such as "Crazy", "La La La", "Hikari" and "I Know", call for it.
 He often sings with a vibrato in his voice that American R&B singers are known for, and also incorporates beatboxing into many of his songs such as "Passion".
 Se7en maintains an adamant belief that he should not lipsync during his live performances.

 Personal life

 Relationship and marriage

 In September 2016, news outlet Sports Chosen reported that Seven and actress Lee Da-hae had been dating for over a year.
 On March 20, 2023, Seven announced their engagement on her social media accounts.
 They married in a private ceremony on May 6, 2023, at Hotel Shilla in Seoul.

+In May 2026, three years after their marriage, the couple announced that they were expecting their first child, with the birth expected in December 2026.

 Military discipline case

 In July 2013, Seven, alongside singer Sangchu of Mighty Mouth, was found guilty of visiting a massage parlor that provides sexual services while he was on military leave to perform at a concert that June.
 While South Korea’s Ministry of National Defense concluded that Seven and Sangchu did not seek illegal services at the massage parlors, it sentenced them to 10 days in military jail for violating military regulations.
 According to Seven, who spoke about the incident in 2016, he was only charged with leaving the military camp without permission.